Death-Raider13/MarketHub/text/CLOUDSPARK_BRANDING.md

 The branding appears as:

 ```
-© 2025 MarketHub.
+© 2025 FEROMARKETHUB.
 All rights reserved.
 Powered by CloudSparkDigital ↗
 ```